Skip to content

 • Environmental problems as a result

-Raising animals in factory farming at top speed does not correspond to human values.
+Raising animals in factory farms at top speed is not in line with human values.
 Animals are emotional beings.
-In turbo farming, they can neither live in their natural environment nor pursue their original instincts.
+In turbo-housing, they can neither live under their natural environment nor follow their original instincts.

 Tip: There are certain Tools of factory farmingwith which the animals are adapted to the industry.
 In the linked article I present them to you, so you can make yourself a picture of it.